boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 - Active Directory
 - CMD
 - RSAT: Active Directory Domain Services and Lightweight Directory Services Tools

-### Create the First Virtual Machine

-- The domain controller, which is going to host Active Directory
-- Two network adapters
-    - one connects to the outside internet
-    - The other used to connect to the virtual machine’s private network that the clients are going to connect to
-- Install Server 2022 and assign IP addressing for the internal network, name the server, install Active Directory and create the Domain
-- Configure NAT and routing so the clients on the private network can reach the internet through the domain controller
-- Setup DHCP on Domain Controller so when Windows 11 Virtual machine is created, it can automatially get an IP address
-- Run Powershell script to create 1000 users in the in the Active Directory automatically

-### Create the Second Virtual Machine

-- Install Windows 11
-- Connect Windows 11 Virtual Machine to private Domain Controller’s network
-- Name the machine “Client 1” and join it to the Domain
-- Then log into it w/ one of the created domain accounts

 # Virtual Machine 1(Windows Server 2022)